barshakc/barshakc/README.md

 # Hi, I'm Barsha KC 👋

-I'm an **Electronics, Communication, and Information Engineering graduate** with a strong interest in Python development, backend systems, databases, and ETL workflows.
+I'm an **Engineering graduate** with a strong interest in Python development, backend systems, databases, and ETL workflows.
 I enjoy building projects, solving problems, and creating efficient solutions with code and data.

 ---